Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Strengths:

-- Eddy AI generates documentation from videos, audio, prompts
+• Eddy AI generates docs from videos, audio, and prompts

-- Smart Zendesk integration with AI-powered article suggestions
+• Smart Zendesk integration with AI article suggestions

 Limitations:

-- Pricing nearly doubled in August 2024 restructure
+• Pricing nearly doubled in the August 2024 restructure

 Best for: Teams creating customer-facing documentation and technical help centers.